By Eric Vandenbroeck and co-workers

 Shah of Iran.
 Although both leaders spoke of the need to resolve their

-Afghan Islamist parties operating out of Kabul and formally transferred responsibility
+operating out of Kabul and formally transferred responsibility for them from

-Zia ul-Haq calculated that it was only a matter of time before
+calculated that it was only a matter of time before Pakistan's Islamist

-policies, resentment against the new order in Kabul spread through the Afghan
+the new order in Kabul spread through the Afghan countryside.
+Land reform

-countryside.
-Land reform limited landholding to five acres, which made a large
+limited landholding to five acres, which made a large number of Afghan

-number of Afghan landowners into enemies of the regime.
-Disrespect toward
+landowners into enemies of the regime.
+Disrespect toward clerics and

-clerics and traditional tribal leaders coupled with efforts to change conservative
+traditional tribal leaders coupled with efforts to change conservative social

 Soon after the April